Experimental plasmonic sensing of malaria using an aluminum metasurface: Results

 \subsection{Sensor calibration: bulk sensing}

 Bulk sensing measures the sensor's response to changes in the bulk refractive index of the surrounding medium ($\textit{e.g}$. buffer solutions or solvents with known refractive index $n_{\text{eff}}$).
 This stage is known as the bulk sensing calibration stage, and it forms a baseline for later pfLDH-specific measurements.
 We consider how the non-functionalized sensor responds to a bulk change in the refractive index $n_{\text{eff}}$.
 We injected two organic solvents into the wet chamber, ethanol ($n_{\text{eff}} = 1.362$) and isopropanol ($n_{\text{eff}} = 1.377$), one at a time.
 The sensor was completely rinsed with PBS and air-dried before injecting another liquid.
 The corresponding transmission profiles (for $\lambda = 600$~nm to $725$~nm) are presented in Fig.~\ref{fig5}~(a).
 We measured the spectral resonance shift of EOT peak (ii), $\delta\lambda_R = \lambda_R^{\text{eth/iso}} - \lambda_R^{\text{pbs}}$, and calculated the sensor sensitivity $S_{\lambda_R}$, as defined in Eq.~\eqref{eq:Sens}.
 Experimental spectra are compared with the simulation spectra in the inset of Fig.~\ref{fig5}~(a).
+More details on the FEM simulation are given in Appendix~B.

 Sensitivity calculations are presented in Fig.~\ref{fig5}~(b).
 The sensor has a bulk sensitivity of $S_{\text{exp}} = 360$~nm/RIU, which is close to the simulated sensitivity of $S_{\text{sim}} = 355$~nm/RIU.
 These values are within the range of other aluminum~\cite{Victor2014, Lee2017} and gold-based EOT sensors~\cite{Ding2015}.
 For intensity sensing, we fixed the wavelength at $\lambda_0 = 660$~nm and plotted the sensor transmittance drop, $\delta T_{\rm norm}$, against the solvent refractive index to obtain the intensity sensitivity, $S_T$.
 The results are presented in Fig.~\ref{fig5}~(c).
 There is again a close match between the experimental ($S_{\text{exp}}=9.8876$~a.u./RIU) and~simulation sensor sensitivity ($S_{\text{sim}} = 9.2226$~a.u./RIU).